Senpaiyaa/Point-Of-Sale/README.md

 # Computerized Point-of-Sale with Inventory system For 24 Beinte Quatro Minimart Co.

-A Point-of-Sale web application built with PHP
+A Point-of-Sale web application built with PHP.

 ### Prerequisites

-To use this application you need a web-server installed on your machine
+To use this application you need a web-server installed on your machine.

 [XAMPP](https://www.apachefriends.org/index.html)

 ## Deployment

 This is tested only on localhost using XAMPP.
 Note that there are still broken files and the ```DocumentRoot``` of this app is still not yet completed.
-This application is not ready yet for unit testing until the files has been uploaded
+This application is not ready yet for unit testing until the files has been uploaded.

 ## Built With